apache/beam/website/www/site/content/en/documentation/dsls/dataframes/differences-from-pandas.md

 ## Using Interactive Beam to access the full pandas API

 Interactive Beam is a module designed for use in interactive notebooks.
-The module, which by convention is imported as `ib`, provides an `ib.collect` function that brings a `PCollection` or deferred DataFrrame into local memory as a pandas DataFrame.
+The module, which by convention is imported as `ib`, provides an `ib.collect` function that brings a `PCollection` or deferred DataFrame into local memory as a pandas DataFrame.
 After using `ib.collect` to materialize a deferred DataFrame you will be able to perform any operation in the pandas API, not just those that are supported in Beam.

 <!-- TODO: Add code sample: https://issues.apache.org/jira/browse/BEAM-12535 -->